-4% of FY students and 19% of seniors worked on a research project with a faculty member.
-Learning with Peers How often do students work together on class projects and assignments?^b 69% of FY students and 62% of seniors "frequently" worked with their peers on course projects and assignments.
+3% of FY students and 31% of seniors worked on a research project with a faculty member.
+Learning with Peers How often do students work together on course projects and assignments?^b 72% of FY students and 71% of seniors frequently worked with their peers on course projects and assignments.

-Do students help each other learn?^b 49% of seniors "frequently" explained course material to one or more students.
-How often do students work together to prepare for exams?^b 57% of FY students "frequently" prepared for exams by discussing or working through course material with other students.
-How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 71% "frequently" had discussions with people with different political views, 68% "frequently" had discussions with people from a different economic background, and 46% "frequently" had discussions with people from a different race or ethnicity.
-Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 85% of FY students said the institution "substantially" emphasized the use of learning support services.
-How do students rate their interactions with academic advisors?^c 55% of FY students and 61% of seniors gave the quality of their interactions with academic advisors a "high" rating.
-How well do students get along with each other?^c 52% of FY students gave the quality of their interactions with their peers a "high" rating.
+Do students help each other learn?^b 72% of seniors frequently explained course material to one or more students.
+How often do students work together to prepare for exams?^b 67% of FY students frequently prepared for exams by discussing or working through course material with other students.
+How often do students interact with others who have different viewpoints or who come from different backgrounds?^b Among FY students, 72% frequently had discussions with people with different political views, 71% frequently had discussions with people from a different economic background, and 63% frequently had discussions with people from a different race or ethnicity.
+Campus Environment Are students encouraged to use learning support services (tutors, writing center)?^d 86% of FY students said the institution substantially emphasized the use of learning support services.
+How do students rate their interactions with academic advisors?^c 69% of FY students and 67% of seniors gave the quality of their interactions with academic advisors a high rating.
+How well do students get along with each other?^c 60% of FY students gave the quality of their interactions with their peers a high rating.
 How satisfied are students with their educational experience?

-90% of FY and 91% of seniors rated their entire educational experience at this institution as "excellent" or "good."
+91% of FY and 92% of seniors rated their entire educational experience at this institution as "excellent" or "good."
 Rich Educational Experiences What types of honors courses, learning communities, and other distinctive programs are offered?
-During their first year, 10% of students participated in a learning community.
-By spring of their senior year, 44% of students had done (or were doing) a culminating senior experience.
+During their first year, 9% of students participated in a learning community.
+By spring of their senior year, 48% of students had done (or were doing) a culminating senior experience.

 How many students study in other countries?

-By their senior year, 16% of students had studied abroad.
+By their senior year, 27% of students had studied abroad.

 How many students get practical, real-world experience through internships or field experiences?
-By spring of their senior year, 59% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
-How many courses include community-based service-learning projects?^e 76% of FY students and 98% of seniors said "at least some" of their courses included a community-based service-learning project.
+By spring of their senior year, 69% of students had participated in some form of internship, co-op, field experience, student teaching, or clinical placement.
+How many courses include community-based service-learning projects?^e